 (D) If a source is located at a distance less than D from the designated area, the source is considered to have a significant effect on the designated area.
 If the source is located at a distance equal to or greater than D, it is not considered to have a significant effect.

 (b) The Demonstration Method.
-An applicant may demonstrate to the Department that the source or proposed source would not significantly impact a nonattainment area or maintenance area.
+An applicant may demonstrate to DEQ that the source or proposed source would not significantly impact a nonattainment area, reattainment area, or maintenance area.
 This demonstration may be based on an analysis of major topographic features, dispersion modeling, meteorological conditions, or other factors.
-If the Department determines that the source or proposed source would not significantly impact the nonattainment area or maintenance area under high ozone conditions, the Ozone Precursor Distance is zero kilometers.
+If DEQ determines that the source or proposed source would not significantly impact the nonattainment area, reattainment area, or maintenance area under high ozone conditions, the Ozone Precursor Distance is zero kilometers.

-(11) "Ozone Precursor Offsets" means the emission reductions required to offset emission increases from a major new or modified source located inside the designated nonattainment or maintenance area or within the Ozone Precursor Distance.
-Emission reductions must come from within the designated area or from within the Ozone Precursor Distance of the offsetting source as described in OAR 340-225-0090.
+(2) "Ozone Precursor Offsets" means the emission reductions required to offset emission increases from a major new or modified source located inside the designated nonattainment, reattainment, or maintenance area or within the Ozone Precursor Distance.
+Emission reductions must come from within the designated area or from within the Ozone Precursor Distance of the offsetting source as described above.
 The offsets determination is made by either the formula method or the demonstration method.

 (a) The Formula Method.